jennapederson/cli-crash-course/03_bash_basics.md

 ## Open Your Cloud9 Workspace

-Go to your [Cloud9 dashboard](https://c9.io/dashboard.html) and click Open for cli-crash-course workspace you have already created.
+Go to your [Cloud9 dashboard](https://c9.io/dashboard.html) and click Open for the cli-crash-course workspace you have already created.

 ## Man Pages